Early Childhood Education

 For teachers who hold Rhode Island teacher certification in Elementary, Early Childhood, Secondary English or Foreign Languages or are presently enrolled in a University of Rhode Island approved teacher education program for one of the certification areas listed above.

-The middle level endorsement is valid for service in grades 5-8 in a middle school in the content areas of mathematics, English, science, social studies, or foreign languages.
-It is also valid for service in grades 7 & 8 in a junior high school.
+The middle level certification extension is valid for service in grades 5-8 in any Rhode Island middle, elementary, or junior high school in the content areas of mathematics, English, science, social studies, or world languages.